vijaycs85/simple_sitemap/README.md

 EntityUrlGenerator is overwritten by the EntityMenuLinkContentUrlGenerator to facilitate a different logic for menu links.

+See https://gbyte.co/projects/simple-xml-sitemap for further details.

 ## HOW CAN YOU CONTRIBUTE? ##

- * Report any bugs, feature or support requests in the issue tracker, if possible help out by submitting patches. http://drupal.org/project/issues/simple_sitemap
+ * Report any bugs, feature or support requests in the issue tracker; if possible help out by submitting patches. http://drupal.org/project/issues/simple_sitemap